kaku2792/Pewlett-Hackard-Analysis/README.md

 Yes there are 1,549 employees that are eligible for the program.
 If for some reason the people do not want to be a mentor, they can also extent their age range to have more people quilify, or ask people who may not qualify to prove they are able to be a mentor if they fill certain criteria.

+Images for this is in Data under Write_up folder